IsmaelMastronardi/bookstore/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Html, CSS, Javascript and React.js.
+> Html, CSS, Javascript, React.js and Redux.

 <!-- Features -->